Happy hormones and hands-free parenting are just some of the reasons why we think babywearing is so great. Check out our list below to learn more!

-You can never spoil your baby with too much closeness.
-The sense of security that you give your baby through frequent babywearing is what will eventually give them the self-confidence to explore the world independently.
+Have you heard that you shouldn’t spoil your baby with too much closeness?
+Well, you can’t.
+In fact, the sense of security that you give your baby through frequent babywearing is what will eventually give them the self-confidence to explore the world independently.

-Babywearing frees up your hands—perfect when you have chores you need to do but want to keep your baby close.
-It can also be convenient to be able to leave the stroller at home when you’re walking in the woods or collecting an older sibling from preschool.
+Another great thing about babywearing is that it frees up your hands—perfect when you have chores you need to do but want to keep your baby close.
+It can also be convenient to be able to leave the stroller at home when you’re walking in the woods or picking up an older sibling from preschool.
 An easily adjustable baby carrier also makes babywearing easier for all the people close to your baby.

 As your baby grows, so does their curiosity about the world around them.
 Thus, babywearing in the facing-out position or on your back allows your little one to explore their surroundings while remaining safely and reassuringly close to you.

 If you have a colicky baby, babywearing might help.
 Carrying your baby in a baby carrier can soothe the discomfort since your baby is carried in an upright position.

 Wondering what baby carrier to choose?
 Find the one that is perfect for you and your little one in our baby carrier guide.